Welcome to the Illinois Power Agency

-Public Act 99-0906 (the “Future Energy Jobs Bill”) was signed into law by Governor Rauner on December 7, 2016 and will take effect on June 1, 2017.
-This legislation will make the following changes to the duties of the Illinois Power Agency.
+Public Act 99-0906 (the “Future Energy Jobs Bill”) took effect on June 1, 2017.
+This legislation makes the following changes to the duties of the Illinois Power Agency.

-- Zero Emissions Credits (new Section 1-75(d-5) of the Illinois Power Agency Act) The Agency will develop a plan to procure ten-year contracts for Zero Emissions Credits in a quantity equal to 16% of the energy delivered by utilities in 2014.
+- Zero Emission Credits (new Section 1-75(d-5) of the Illinois Power Agency Act) The Agency has developed a plan to procure ten-year contracts for Zero Emission Credits in a quantity equal to 16% of the energy delivered by utilities in 2014.
 Selection of the credits will be based upon a “public interest criteria.”
 The price paid for the credits will be based on the “Social Cost of Carbon” with adjustments as described in the law.
-The plan will be released for public comment after June 1, 2017.
+The plan is available here.

-- Renewable Portfolio Standard (revised Sections 1-56(b), and 1-75(c) of the Illinois Power Agency Act) The Illinois Renewable Portfolio Standard will be revamped to include new plans, procurements, and programs administered by the Illinois Power Agency.
-In addition, there will be revisions to net metering, a new rebate for smart inverters for photovoltaic projects, and new compliance obligations for Alternative Retail Electric Suppliers.
+- Renewable Portfolio Standard (revised Sections 1-56(b), and 1-75(c) of the Illinois Power Agency Act) The Illinois Renewable Portfolio Standard has been revamped to include new plans, procurements, and programs administered by the Illinois Power Agency.
+In addition, there will be revisions to net metering, a new rebate for smart inverters for distributed generation projects, and new compliance obligations for Alternative Retail Electric Suppliers.
 See the Renewable Resources page for more information including the Agency’s draft Long-Term Renewable Resources Procurement Plan.

 The IPA was established in 2007 by Public Act 95-0481.
 Its goals and objectives are to accomplish each of the following:

-- Develop electricity procurement plans to ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability, for residential and small commercial customers of Ameren and ComEd.
-The procurement plan is updated on an annual basis and includes renewable energy resources sufficient to achieve the renewable portfolio standards specified in the Act.
+- Develop electricity procurement plans to ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability, for residential and small commercial customers of Ameren, ComEd, and MidAmerican.
+The procurement plan is updated on an annual basis.

 - Conduct competitive procurement processes to procure the supply resources identified in the procurement plan.